 These low-wage workers have neither the skills education nor power to lobby for better jobs with better wages -- or even basic benefits or tools for career advancement.
 Many of these workers lack healthcare paid sick days paid breaks and other benefits that most higher-wage workers simply take for granted.
 Many of these folks are living on the brink -- one small misstep and they could be deep in debt and out of work.

 These low-wage workers are often treated with little respect by their employers -- whether that means limiting bathroom breaks forcing workers to soil their clothing or simply not taking workplace improvement suggestions from low-wage workers seriously.
 There are numerous books on low-wage workers but one of the most detailed -- and a bit chilling -- is Beth Shulman's The Betrayal of Work: How Low Wage Jobs Fail 30 Million Americans.
-Here's a list of publications and books related to low-wage jobs.

 Finally low-wage jobs are not going away.
 According to a report from the U.S Department of Labor's Bureau of Labor Statistics 17 of the 20 largest growth occupations over the next eight years (2008-2018) -- resulting in 6 million new jobs -- require job-seekers with limited education and provide minimal training -- and are typically identified as low-wage jobs.